 Access to information in private markets is more challenging than in public markets.
 GPs often rely on their own resources and network to find attractive investment opportunities.
 The better the ability a manager has to gather information and formulate an investment thesis, the better chance they have to spot rewarding investment opportunities.
 There is also no continuous market or valuation for these assets and the transactions require time to negotiate and execute.
-Yet these challenges and inefficiencies are precisely what make the opportunity set compelling.
 The potential for mispricing exists because many investors do not have the necessary knowledge, patience or information to evaluate, invest, and help realize the intrinsic value of these assets.
 In all cases, investing in private markets requires time.
 In public markets, investors often can easily access their investments and realize returns by month, quarter or year.
 Because private market funds aim to transform companies or projects over the course of years, investors need to be willing to lock up their capital for longer.
 For private equity funds, for instance, this could be for 10-years or more.